Dead or Alive 5 Last Round: PC version

 The Windows PC version of Last Round is only the second game in the series on PC, after Dead or Alive Onlines open beta, and the third game for Virtua Fighter guest characters since their last PC game appearance on the PC version of Virtua Fighter 2.
-It is based largely on the PS3 version of the game, does not feature the improved breast physics of the Soft Engine for the characters but have the effects from the PS4 version for the stages.
-Although having an accessory option as PS4/Xbox One, except it has no new stages, which are exclusive to those two consoles.
+Based largely on the PS3 version of the game, it lacks the two new stages that are exclusive to the PS4 and Xbox One versions, but does have the stage effects of the PS4 version.
+It also does not feature the improved breast physics of the Soft Engine for the characters.
 Originally intended to be released on February 17, 2015, it was delayed six weeks to March 30, with Steam users being given a Halloween 2013 costume pack free of charge.
 The online functionality support was promised to arrive within three months since the release, but the patch to enable it was postponed indefinitely by the end of June.
 On October 1, 2015, Patch 1.04 was released on the Steam version, enabling ranked online functionality.
 This patch, however, still lacks the lobby functionality that is currently only present on the console versions of the game.

 The Core Fighters version was announced to be released on October 3, 2016.
 Those who had already owned the full game prior the Core Fighters release received a free update on unlocking all characters, music, and the story mode.